 The joy of running your own gig as a freelancer wanes pretty quickly when you find yourself in this position.
 You are working long hours on client demands rather than to your own rules, life balance is starting to become a tipping scale, and you start to wonder whether you have it in you, to keep going.

-To help keep your freelancing scales balanced, consider the following reasons why a contract is so important to keeping yourself, your business and your clients in check.
+To help keep your freelancing scales balanced, consider the following reasons why a freelance contract is so important to keeping yourself, your business and your clients in check.

 Know Who You Are Working With